 - how many times it was used

-Is the hashtag created by you popular among your audience?
+Is your hashtag popular among your audience?
 Does it engage people?

 Twitter and Instagram are natural environments for hashtags, so don’t be scared of using them.
 At the same time, there is a lot of space for testing them on these platforms, so feel free to try various solutions.

 Always remember to analyze all your communication in a longer perspective.
 Not only Instagram but also Twitter and Facebook.
 Monitor them separately but also combine the data coming from them.
 Hashtags are no exception.
-Even if you create a hashtag which is specifically dedicated to Instagram, observe how does it impact your performance on other social media channels as well.
-If it’s popular on Instagram, maybe it would be good to promote it more on other social platforms?
-It’s worth to give various solutions a try to have better social media results in general by the end of the day.
+Even if you create a hashtag that is specifically dedicated to Instagram, observe how does it impact your performance on other social media channels as well.
+If it’s popular on Instagram, maybe it would be good to promote it more on other social platforms, too?
+It’s worth giving various solutions a try to have better social media results in general by the end of the day.